Coordinating Judge and Youth Division Associate Coordinating Judge

 The judicial districts of Beauharnois, Iberville, Longueuil, Richelieu and St-Hyacinthe come within the coordination region of Montérégie.

-Mr. Marc Bisson is the coordinating judge, and responsible for the Criminal and Penal Division.
-The Youth Division associate coordinating judge is Madam Mélanie Roy and the Civil Division associate coordinating judge is Mr. Claude P. Laporte.
+Madam Mélanie Roy is the coordinating judge, and responsible for the Youth Division.
+The Civil Division associate coordinating judge is Mr. Claude P. Laporte.
 Their offices are located in the Longueuil courthouse.